 “I learned a lot about the history of the city, its people and infrastructure, and why it became the world capital we know today.” — From a program course evaluation

-An experiential, immersion course designed for students interested in the urban environment, culture, literature, history and public policy.
-The course includes five interconnected classes (see below) that meet daily over three weekdays with two days a week reserved for fieldwork in New York City with city policymakers, philanthropists, and artists.
+An experiential, immersive course designed for students interested in the urban environment, culture, literature, history, and public policy.
+The course comprises four interconnected modules (see below).
+Two days each week are reserved for fieldwork in New York City with city policymakers, philanthropists, and artists.

 New York City: A History of People, Politics, and Place

 What is New York City’s relationship to the American Dream?
 How does the City grow from its origins as a peripheral colonial outpost into a world capital?
-This overview explores New York's dynamic economy, tumultuous politics, multiethnic and multiracial populace and innovative architecture as a basis for the other aspects in the course.
-We consider three boroughs in depth, exposing students to methods of field study, visual analysis, and critical interpretation.
-Field work: historic walking tours, neighborhood mapping, architectural study.
+This overview explores New York's complicated historical origins, dynamic economy, tumultuous politics, multiethnic and multiracial populace, and innovative architecture as a basis for the other aspects in the course.
+Students are exposed to methods of field study, visual analysis, and critical interpretation.

 Writing the City

-How is our experience of New York, the city’s image and self-image, shaped by literature about the city?
-Using novels, short stories, poems, popular song, journalism and essays, students investigate the connection between the city and the manner in which it has been exported as a cultural icon.
+How is our experience of New York – the city’s projected image and self-image – shaped by literature about the city?
+Using short stories, poems, popular song, journalism, and essays, students investigate the connection between the city and the manner in which it has been exported as a cultural icon.
 Beyond this examination, writing in the field enables students to reflect upon their experiences in the city and acts to tie the various threads of the course together while remaining true to the singular experience of each course participant.

 Urban Place Design

 What places make for an inclusive, successful, lively, and resilient city?
 We study various answers to this question – public/private partnerships (e.g. Bryant Park), the NYC Department of Transportation Plaza Program, public parks (e.g. Central Park), privately-owned public spaces, and business improvement districts – in order to learn the fundamental dynamics of public space in New York City.
 Armed with that knowledge, we select a location and design our own proposals for public spaces.
 We also examine how previous urban designers, such as Robert Moses, sought to overcome the challenges faced in constructing (and reconstructing) the city – and how those solutions often have ramifications for today’s NYC.
 Fieldwork: visiting and evaluating public plazas, meeting with designers and policymakers at the NY Department of Transportation, Neighborhood Plaza Partnership, and Times Square Alliance.

 Emerging Urban Issues

 Andrew Meyers received his A.B. in architecture from Princeton University, his M.A. in architectural and planning history from Yale University, and an M.Phil. in American urban history from Columbia University.
-He has taught courses at Connecticut College, Yale University, and Columbia University.
+He has taught at Connecticut College, Yale University, Empire State College, and Columbia University.
 Currently co-chair of the Education Design Team at the Whittle School and Studios, a global network of thirty PK-12 schools, he was previously Chair of the History Department and Founding Director of the City Semester program at the Ethical Culture Fieldston School, where he taught for 23 years.
 Meyers is a specialist in American urban and architectural history.
 His publications in urban history focus on the development and planning of the modern American city.
 He was among the first tour leaders for Big Onion Walking Tours, New York City’s largest provider of historical and architectural walking tours.

 Jennifer Tammi is the Upper School History Department Chair at Ethical Culture Fieldston School.
 She holds a B.A. in American history from Gustavus Adolphus College, an M.A. in women’s history from Sarah Lawrence College, an M.A. in U.S. history from Rutgers University, and a Ph.D. in American history from Columbia University.
-Her specialties include the history of the working class, immigration, and social movements.
-She teaches such classes as Gotham: A History of NYC, History of the Working Class, American Immigration, and The Rise of the Right.
-Besides teaching, Ms. Tammi is involved with the Fieldston Women’s Leadership group, is as an advisor to the Gay Straight Alliance club, and serves on the Academic Integrity Committee.
+Dr. Tammi's specialties include the history of the working class, immigration, and social movements.
+She teaches such classes as Gotham: A History of NYC, American Women's History, American Immigration, and The Rise of the Right.